gro-intelligence/api-client/api/client/samples/similar_regions/README.md

 If we wanted to compare Wisconsin to provinces in Europe instead of the USA, we would use `compare_to=14`.

 To expand our search to all provinces in the world, we would just omit compare_to, but we still leave the region level as `4`.
-This will now take longer since the model is getting data for the ~3.5k provinces in the whole world, instead of just 50 states.
+This will now take longer since the model is getting data for the ~3.5k provinces in the whole world (instead of just 50 states), which takes about 30-45 minutes on a ~100Mbps  internet connection.

 If we wanted to compare it to countries instead of provinces we would change the region_level from `4` to `3`, and for  districts we would use region level `5`.

+If `compare_to=0` (the whole world), and `requested_level=5` (districts), it will get 20+ years of daily data for 3 data series, plus 7 static data series, for ~45k regions, which is approximately *1 billion data points*.
+This takes up to 3 hours on a ~100Mbps internet connection.

 #### Programmatically: